 Rheumatoid arthritis is completely different to osteoarthritis which affects most of us as we get older.
 Rheumatoid arthritis can affect people of any age including very young children and it is a condition where the immune system which usually protects us from infections, starts to attack the joints causing pain, stiffness and swelling.

 It is very important to diagnose rheumatoid arthritis as soon as possible because there are very effective treatments and if the symptoms are ignored or not treated properly, joint damage can happen very quickly.
 If rheumatoid arthritis is treated as soon as possible after the symptoms start, joint damage and disability can often be prevented.
+Most hospital rheumatology departments now have rapid access early arthritis clinics to see people with suspected rheumatoid arthritis as soon as possible, so that treatment can start straight away and joint damage can be prevented.

 What causes rheumatoid arthritis?

 No one knows exactly why some people develop rheumatoid arthritis.
 It is more common in women and sometimes runs in families.
-It is more common in people who smoke and in people who are above a healthy weight but no-one knows the reasons for this.
+It is more common in people who smoke and in people who are above a healthy weight, but no-one knows the reasons for this.

 Symptoms of rheumatoid arthritis